THE CAPABILITY LAYER FOR ENTERPRISE AI

 Workday, 2025The product, not a promise.

-Three live views of TRACE: the coach inside the chat, one person's score climbing, and the aggregate your managers see.
+Three live views of TRACE: the coach inside the chat, one person's resolution score climbing, and the aggregate your leadership team sees.

-Interactive: pick a weak prompt, then apply the rewrite to watch the score lift in place.
+Interactive: pick a weak attempt, apply the suggested move, and watch the resolution score lift.